kdkeyser/reasonml-docker/README.md

 1. Build & run the container

-./run-docker-compose

-This script will expose some SSH related environment variables to the container

-2. Get a terminal on the running container

-In a different terminal, do:

-docker exec -it reasonmldocker_dev_1 /bin/bash
+./run-docker.sh

 You now are logged in to the container as the developer user.
+By default, tmux is running as the shell.

 ## Useful tools: